BYD Auto: DM (dual mode)

-The BYD DM (dual mode) hybrid technology was first introduced in 2008 on vehicles such as the BYD F3DM and BYD M3 DM.
+The "DM" or "dual mode" is BYD's term for its plug-in hybrid drivetrain technology that was first introduced in 2008 on its early hybrid vehicles such as the BYD F3DM and BYD M3 DM.
 It consists of a conventional internal combustion engine and transmission as well as an electric motor and batteries.
 The first generation DM system is considered a series-parallel drivetrain.
 It uses an E-CVT, which is a power unit integrating a drive motor, a generator and a reducer, and does not have a multi-speed transmission in the traditional sense.
 The petrol engine drives the generator to charge the battery and power the electric motor, and is able to supply power to the wheels.

 In 2013, BYD launched the second-generation DM technology (also called DM2.0).
 This system is more performance-oriented, and consists of a water-cooled electric motor with a six-speed dual-clutch transmission (DCT) ("P3") and a 1.5-litre turbocharged four-cylinder direct injection petrol engine to form a parallel hybrid drivetrain.
 It has three driving modes, which are EV, HEV and ICE.
 This technology was used by the first generations of the BYD Qin, BYD Song, BYD Tang and other models.
 BYD also offered an all-wheel drive version by adding a drive motor ("P4") to the rear axle.
 The third-generation DM system (also called DM3.0) brought improved performance and smoother shifting by adding a belt-driven starter generator (BSG).